run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 * Note: Over-Quota On/Off and Over-Quota Priority settings remain at the Project and Department level.

+When the Over Quota Priority is disabled, over-quota weights are equal to deserved quota and any excess resources are divided in the same proportion as the in-quota resources.

 ### Bin-packing & Consolidation

 Part of an efficient scheduler is the ability to eliminate fragmentation: